-3) Previous Legislation
+3) Previous Position.

-Board considered a similar version of this bill last year, which ran as AB 1616.
-The Board took a "support if amended position," on AB 1616, and expressed concerns about the requirement to remove the revoked posting for an individual who is not currently licensed.
+This is a two-year bill, which the author's office plans to move this year.
+The Board took a "support if amended" position on a previous version of this bill last year at its May Board meeting.
+The Board recognized and supported the intent of the bill, but expressed concerns about the requirement to remove the revoked posting for an individual who is not currently licensed and does not reapply.
 The concerns were as follows: